Thailand

 Phang Nga Bay is known for its towering limestone karsts and the famous island named after James Bond.
 Did you know the movie 'The Man with the Golden Gun was filmed here in 1974?

-You may have noticed Koh Panyi on your flight into Phuket; the floating settlement was established at the end of the 18th century by nomadic Malay fishermen.
-At this time, it was forbidden for any other nationality other than Thais to own land here, so the villagers built their fishing community on stilts.
+You may have noticed Koh Panyi on your flight into Phuket.
+The floating settlement was established at the end of the 18th century by nomadic Malay fishermen.
+At this time, it was forbidden for any nationality other than Thais to own land here, so the villagers built their fishing community on stilts.
 Also, on this island is an impressive golden mosque and a football pitch that hosts Koh Panyi FC.
 The local boys created a football team, now one of Thailand's most successful youth clubs.

 Krabi

 Further south of Ao Nang is Raleigh Beach, an excellent destination for those with a streak of adventure.
 Raleigh is renowned for its challenging rock climbing up towering limestone karsts.
 There are hundreds of routes to choose from, and the climbs vary and accommodate various levels of expertise.
-Try your hand at psycho bouldering which is perhaps more aptly known as deep-water soloing.
+Try your hand at psycho bouldering, perhaps more aptly known as deep-water soloing.
 The challenging solo climbs with no harnesses, if you accidentally fall, you end up in the water and very wet!
 Throughout this touristy region are plentiful restaurants, bars, and markets.
 Head back to the peace and tranquillity of your boat and watch the action from afar.

 • Instagram Phuket guide for families and kids Little Steps Asia